Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - Springs at the upper path do not work correctly consistently and have a different spring path.

-- No life box or dash panel after the Springs in the upper path - only rings.
+- No 1-Up box or dash panel after the springs in the upper path - only rings.

 - Rings entering the water in the lower path are in midair.